 Whether smaller or larger the hydraulic system, there must be at least one valve in it.
 Unlike the size and design, hydraulic valves play a vital role in controlling the pressure, flow and direction of fluid present in the system.
 Also, valves provide security while handling heavy loads.
 We have already discussed the important types of hydraulic valves.
 This section will deal with the counterbalance valves, an important valve used for holding heavy loads.

 Counterbalance valves are also known as load holding valves because of its ability to safely hold heavy loads.
 The load holding capacity is achieved by allowing free flow into the cylinder/actuator and by blocking the reverse flow until a pilot pressure inversely proportional to the load is applied.
 In short, the counterbalance valve permits flow in one direction and block the flow opposite to it.
 Vertical presses, lift trucks, loaders and other machine tools that positions or hold suspended loads are some counterbalance valve applications.
+Some important benefits of the counterbalance valve are listed below.

 The counterbalance valve functions are similar to that of flow control valves and are used for high-speed safe lowering/elevation of loads.
 Load holding, load control and load safety are the three important counterbalance valve functions.
 The counterbalance valve prevents unintended motion of actuators/cylinders holding heavy loads.
 These valves will help to stabilize the load, avoid damage of equipment and eliminate dangers caused as a result of the hose failures.
 For aerial work platforms, it is necessary to prevent sudden or unwanted downward drifts.
 Even under the inoperable conditions, these valves will hold the load firmly against the gravitational force by applying a back pressure against the load.
 Under operating conditions, the load can be elevated by passing fluid through the check valve.
 Also, this valve will prevent uncontrolled or unsafe motion of loads as a result of line breaks or overloads.